Gil Velazquez: Los Angeles Angels of Anaheim

-Velazquez was signed by the Los Angeles Angels of Anaheim on January 14, 2011 to a minor league contract with an invite to spring training.
+Velazquez was signed by the Los Angeles Angels of Anaheim on January 14, 2011, to a minor league contract with an invite to spring training.

-He was assigned to the Angels AAA Pacific Coast League affiliate, the Salt Lake Bees, on April 6, 2011.
+He was assigned to the Angels' Triple-A Pacific Coast League affiliate, the Salt Lake Bees, on April 6, 2011.
 There, Velazquez was named to the 2011 PCL All-Star team.

-Velazquez, a 31-year-old native of Los Angeles, appeared in 123 games for the Bees in 2011, hitting a team-high and career-high .328 with 25 doubles, five triples, eight home runs, 58 RBI and 17 stolen bases.
+Velazquez, a 31-year-old native of Los Angeles, appeared in 123 games for the Bees in 2011, hitting a team-high and career-high .328 with 25 doubles, five triples, eight home runs, 58 RBI, and 17 stolen bases.

 The Angels recalled Velazquez on Tuesday, September 6, 2011, during September roster expansions.
-Velazquez, who plays second base, third base and shortstop, made his Angels debut on September 16, 2011, pinch hitting against the Baltimore Orioles.
+Velazquez, who plays second base, third base and shortstop, made his Angels debut on September 16, pinch hitting against the Baltimore Orioles.
 Velazquez appeared in three more games in 2011.
 He had three hits in six at-bats.
+Velazquez elected free agency following the season on November 4.

 Miami Marlins

-After being granted free agency by the Angels' organization, Velazquez signed a minor league deal with the Miami Marlins, and was assigned to the AAA affiliate New Orleans Zephyrs.
+On December 30, 2011, Velazquez signed a minor league contract with the Miami Marlins, and was assigned to their Triple-A affiliate, the New Orleans Zephyrs.
 On August 16, Velazquez was called up to the major league team.
 The next day, he started in his first game for the Marlins.
-He finished the season batting .232 in 56 at-bats with 2 RBI, no homers, one double and walk, in 19 games.
-He was outrighted off the Marlins roster on October 4, 2013 and elected free agency rather than accept a minor-league assignment.
+Velazquez finished the season batting .232 in 56 at-bats with two RBI, no homers, one double and walk, in 19 games.
+He was outrighted off the Marlins roster on October 4, 2013, and elected free agency rather than accept an outright assignment to New Orleans.

-Aguilas De Mexicali/Leones De Yucatán

-Velazquez played for Mexico at the 2013 World Baseball Classic.
-He then played for Águilas de Mexicali in the Mexican Pacific League and Leones de Yucatán in the Mexican League.
+Leones de Yucatán

+On April 8, 2014, Velazquez signed with the Leones de Yucatán of the Mexican League.
+In 103 appearances for Yucatán, he slashed .288/.375/.363 with three home runs, 35 RBI, and three stolen bases.
+Velazquez was released by the Leones on February 17, 2025.

-Coaching
+Coaching career

+Los Angeles Dodgers

-In 2015, he retired from active duty to become a coach for the Arizona League Dodgers.
-The following year, he was named manager of the Great Lakes Loons, the Dodgers class-A affiliate in the Midwest League.
+In 2015, Velazquez retired from playing to become a coach for the Arizona League Dodgers, the rookie-level affiliate for the Los Angeles Dodgers.
+The following year, he was named manager of the Great Lakes Loons, the Dodgers' Single-A affiliate in the Midwest League.

+Arizona Diamondbacks

+On February 1, 2022, the Arizona Diamondbacks hired Velazquez to serve as the manager for their Triple-A affiliate, the Reno Aces.
+The Aces won the Pacific Coast League championship, and Velazquez was named Minor League Manager of the Year following the season.

+New York Yankees

+On January 29, 2025, Velasquez was hired to serve as the bench coach for the Scranton/Wilkes-Barre Railriders, the Triple-A affiliate of the New York Yankees.